ZedDeeCee/ZedDeeCee.github.io/_posts/2023-09-06-reading-scourge-between-the-stars.md

 > NESS BROWN is a speculative fiction author by day and astrophysicist by night.
 They are a proud New Mexican living in New York City (and missing green chile) with their husband and two cats, Faust and Mephi.
 They are currently studying graduate astrophysics after several years of teaching astronomy and encouraging students to wonder about worlds beyond our own.
 The Scourge Between Stars is their debut.

 This usage of "they" irks me to no end, because if you want to use the singular "they", you've got to make sure who "they" is referring to.
 In this case, "they are" is following a reference to Ness Brown's husband and two cats.
-For a moment, I thought that the husband was also studying graduate astrophyics after several years of teaching astronomy.
+For a moment, I thought that the husband was also studying graduate astrophysics after several years of teaching astronomy.

 The author also stated that they finished the story in a little under a month.
 It shows.
 This reads like an early draft where some ideas were put in but not fully fleshed out.
 There is a whole thread about not opening the door, which is even the tagline of the book, but in the end it is not clear what door they is talking about.